Ozone Exclusive: Best in Snow

 Weather Alerts

+Winter Storm Warning issued February 8 at 11:22PM CST expiring February 9 at 12:00PM CST in effect for: Jefferson, Kenosha, Milwaukee, Racine, Walworth, Waukesha

-Winter Weather Advisory issued February 8 at 8:43PM CST expiring February 9 at 12:00PM CST in effect for: Dodge, Jefferson, Ozaukee, Washington
+Winter Weather Advisory issued February 8 at 10:37PM CST expiring February 9 at 12:00PM CST in effect for: Dodge, Ozaukee, Washington

+Winter Weather Advisory issued February 8 at 11:22PM CST expiring February 9 at 12:00PM CST in effect for: Fond du Lac, Sheboygan

+Winter Storm Warning issued February 8 at 10:37PM CST expiring February 9 at 12:00PM CST in effect for: Jefferson

-Winter Weather Advisory issued February 8 at 2:20AM CST expiring February 9 at 6:00PM CST in effect for: Dodge, Ozaukee, Washington
+Winter Weather Advisory issued February 8 at 10:31PM CST expiring February 9 at 12:00PM CST in effect for: Dodge, Jefferson, Ozaukee, Washington

 Winter Weather Advisory issued February 8 at 2:20AM CST expiring February 9 at 6:00PM CST in effect for: Jefferson